 How does it work?

-To kickstart your auction journey, after agreeing traditional marketing arrangements with Chancellors you can then discuss and agree your undisclosed reserve price with the auction provider and decide on a starting bid.
+To kickstart your auction journey, after agreeing on traditional marketing arrangements with Chancellors you can then discuss and agree on your undisclosed reserve price with the auction provider and decide on a starting bid.
 Chancellors will liaise with you in the normal way to prepare the property’s details (EPC, photos etc.) while the auction partner supports the creation of the auction pack with you.

 Once the preparation is complete, your property will be marketed prior to the auction to generate exposure and interest.
 When ready, the auction can begin and potential buyers can check out your property and bid on it if they like what they see.
 The auction will end once the set time has elapsed and a sale will be agreed if your reserve price has been met.
-Once the auction has ended, your provider will guide you through the last few steps needed to complete the sale.
+Once the auction has ended, our auction partner will guide you through the last few steps needed to complete the sale.

-Chancellors and IAMSOLD
+Chancellors and SDL Property Auctions

-**(Information taken from IAMSOLD Selling Guide)
+**(Information taken from SDL Property Auction Selling Guide)

 How Much is Your Property Worth?